-Cash benefits for prevailing wage: Non-union contractors working Davis-Bacon or prevailing-wage jobs must pay employees a cash equivalent to the union wage and benefits.
+Cash benefits for prevailing wage.
+Non-union contractors working prevailing-wage jobs must pay employees a cash equivalent to the union wage and benefits.
 After setting up the paygroups, set up a payroll calculation for each benefit, such as vacation, pension, and health and welfare.